Frequently Asked Questions

 -

 Short answer, yes.
 But, the most common response from a first-timer is, “I thought it was going to be much worse”.
 It is very common for humans to invent a scenario to be much worse than it actually is.
-We understand that and we talk people through every tattoo they receive.
+We understand this, and we talk people through every tattoo they receive.

 -